Eyewa/eyewa-go-lib/db/README.md

 Shared Go Lib for Eyewa's microservices.

 # db
 This package provides an abstraction layer for a couple of database drivers by means of creating clients.
 Currently this package only supports MySQL, SQLite & Postgres.
-In the future more drivers can be added if need the arises.
+In the future more drivers can be added if the need arises.

 The clients implement exponential backoffs in the following instance:
-- when on start of a service a connection to the db cannot be established
+- when on the start of a service, the connection to the db cannot be established.

 # How to use
 The following env variables can be injected in order to use this pkg: